danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-21-undimmed-presentation-detents-in-swiftui.md

 We also have to add the `largestUndimmed` detent to the `presentationDetents` collection, to ensure that it's in that collection.
 If not, the undimming will not work.

-We can now create a `presentationDetents` view extension as a shorthand to this new view modifier:
+We can also create a `presentationDetents` view modifier shorthand to this view modifier:

 ```swift
 public extension View {